WXJC-FM: FM Talk

 In August of that year, 101.1 FM returned to the air as Birmingham's first FM talk station as WYDE-FM.
 At first, both WYDE-FM and AM were full-time simulcast partners, but by the fall, the AM station changed its call letters to WDJC.
 The call letters of AM 850 were changed, this time to WXJC, when Crawford Broadcasting acquired an FM station that it used to simulcast the AM station's programming.
 It became a full-time Christian station, featuring syndicated Bible studies and teaching along with Southern gospel music.

 In 2003, WYDE-FM began simulcasting its programming on co-owned WLGS AM 1260, which formerly had been an oldies/adult standards station.
 The call letters of the AM station were changed to WYDE.
 That simulcast continued until September 2006, when the AM station was taken off the air in preparation for its relaunch as an adult standards station.
 The new call letters of the AM station were WLGD.

-On Wednesday, June 27, 2007, weekend paid programming host David Billings of the "Home 101 Program" announced on his website that the station would be dropping its FM Talk format.
+On June 27, 2007, weekend paid programming host David Billings of the "Home 101 Program" announced on his website that the station would be dropping its FM Talk format.